-4.20 In addition to the potential maximum magnitude, for each seismogenic structure included in the seismic source model, the following characteristics should be determined: (a) the rate of earthquake activity; (b) an appropriate type of magnitude-frequency relationship (e.g. characteristic or exponential); and (c) the uncertainty in this relationship and in its parameters.
-In the case of the characteristic earthquake occurrence model, the last event should be identified as far as possible.
+4.19.
+In addition to the potential maximum magnitude, for each seismogenic structure included in the seismic source model, the following characteristics should be determined: (a) the rate of earthquake activity; (b) an appropriate type of magnitude-frequency relationship (e.g. characteristic or exponential); and (c) the uncertainty in this relationship and in its parameters.
+In the case of the characteristic earthquake occurrence model, the most recent event should be identified as far as possible.

-4.21 For those seismic sources that have registered the occurrence of few earthquakes in the compiled geological and seismological databases, the determination of magnitude-frequency relationships (e.g. the Gutenberg-Richter relationship) may involve a different approach, which may include adopting a value that represents the regional tectonic setting of the seismic source, for example, a stable continental tectonic setting.
+4.20.
+For those seismic sources for which few earthquakes are registered in the compiled geological and seismological databases, the determination of magnitude-frequency relationships (e.g. the Gutenberg-Richter relationship) may involve a different approach, which may include adopting the coefficients (slope b and intercept a) of the relationship that represents the regional tectonic setting of the seismic source, for example, a stable continental tectonic setting.
 This approach is viable because many studies have shown that the b value of the Gutenberg-Richter relationship varies over a relatively narrow range within a given tectonic setting.
-Regardless of the approach used to determine the a and b values of the magnitude-frequency relationship, the uncertainty in those parameters and their correlations should be appropriately assessed and incorporated into the seismic hazard analysis.
+Irrespective of the approach used to determine the a and b values of the magnitude-frequency relationship, the uncertainty in those parameters and their correlations should be appropriately assessed and incorporated into the seismic hazard analysis.